Konstantin-La/zabbix-templates/README.md

 taking via OID (no need to get mib)

 Template builded to monitor an Mikrotik CCR1036-8G-2S+, but should fit any other.

+For import you need to add regex

+Name: Mikrotik interfaces
+Expression: .*slave.*
+Result: Result is FALSE